A/C Condenser Buyer's Guide

 - A/C condenser absorbs and releases heat from the pressurized gas and prepares the coolant for the final cooling process.

 - Replace your A/C condenser once you start noticing warm air coming out of the A/C vents or when there’s a burnt odor coming out of the vents.

 - Overheating that subsides after the car has moved is also a sign of failing A/C condenser.

-In able for your car’s air conditioning (A/C) unit to handle the pressurized gas from the compressor, it needs a condenser.
-The A/C condenser is a kind of heat exchanger that somehow looks like a thinner engine radiator.
+In order for your car’s air conditioning (A/C) unit to handle the pressurized gas from the compressor, it needs a condenser.
+The automotive air conditioner condenser is a kind of heat exchanger that somehow looks like a thinner engine radiator.
 It is mounted behind the grille and in front of the radiator for it to cool off with the help of the wind.
 A/C condensers nowadays are made of aluminum, while older models had copper coils.

 How do car A/C systems work?

 Before you get to enjoy the cold breeze inside the cabin, the A/C unit needs to perform a series of tasks.
 A car’s A/C unit features a closed loop system that houses a pressurized agent known as the refrigerant.
 Closed loop means that the system needs to stay blocked from atmospheric pressure that can ruin the circulation of the refrigerant during the cooling process.
 If there is a leak somewhere in the valves or you’re A/C compressor, your cabin can transform into a giant oven during the day.